-During my studies at ISI Yogyakarta, I frequently escaped to Bali, where I delved into legong and other Balinese dances.
+During my years at ISI Yogyakarta, I frequently escaped to Bali (specially if Gunung Merapi erupted), where I learnt a bit of legong and other Balinese dances.
 This took place over the following years (from 2012 to 2015) at Sanggar Seni Satriya Lelana in Batuan, Bali.
-Endowed with movements of strange beauty, unreal in its mechanics, the highly codified language of Balinese dance is unique in its aesthetics.
+The strange beauty, unreal in its mechanics, of the movements in Balinese dance astounded me, forever and ever.
 Secular in nature, Legong Keraton is among the most popular dramatic pieces, inspired by the chronicles of the 19th-century Balinese court and the Ramayana.
 In the first part, a maid (the condong), performs an intricate choreography using two fans, which are presented in a second part to the masters (the Legong).

 With Komang Rai Sariadi at Sanggar Seni Satriya Lelana, Batuan (Bali)